 - Day-long seminars to learn about the interdependence of mind and physical health, the importance of cardiovascular health, sleep, nutrition and exercise and cognitive challenges to brain health, and the importance of brain health for general well-being and happiness.

 - Brief screenings by neuropsychologists for those who are worried about early memory loss, concentration, or thinking problems.

 - Consultation with social workers about lifestyle issues that promote overall well-being.

 - Cognitive remediation to help you adjust your learning style according to normal changes in the brain, with the goal of promoting continued independence.

 - Technology across the lifespan: Introduction and individual advice on technology and computer-based programs that might promote and sustain an active lifestyle.

 - Meditation and mindfulness; the mind/body approach.

-For more information on the Brain Health in Aging program,
+Get more information on the Brain Health in Aging program.